immutant/immutant/docs/guides/messaging.md

 Immutant provides three modes:

-* `:auto-ack` - when this mode is active, receipt of a message is automatically acknowledged when a `receive` call completes.
+* `:auto-ack` - *the default for contexts*, when this mode is active, receipt of a message is automatically acknowledged when a `receive` call completes.
 This mode doesn't affect publication - `publish` calls will complete immediately.
-This is the default mode for contexts.

 * `:client-ack` - when this mode is active, you are responsible for acknowledging the message manually by calling `.acknowledge` on the